Roger Gaffney

 Gaffney is subsequently shown fulfilling his role as Harris' lapdog commander, often showing little to no moral objection to interfering with the Homicide Unit's investigations if ordered to do so for political reasons.
 This is best seen in the Season 5 episode "Narcissus", in which Gaffney barges into an interrogation of a member of the African Revival Movement and insists on speaking to the suspect privately.
 As soon as he leaves, the suspect invokes counsel indicating that he was coached by Gaffney.
 It is later revealed that the leader of the ARM, Burundi Robinson, is a former police officer who was Harris' partner, and that Harris wants him killed because his information about Harris' illegal activities would end his career.
 Shortly before committing suicide along with several other ARM members, Robinson shares this information with Giardello, who in turn sends it to the mayor and forces Harris to resign.
 Though Gaffney tries to lecture Giardello for ending Harris's career, he is shown to be much more cautious of tangling with Giardello after this incident since he has been deprived of his benefactor.

 During this period, Gaffney also routinely (and anonymously) stole other people's lunches from the Homicide unit's breakroom fridge, until he was revealed to be the "Lunch Bandit" by J.H.
 Brodie, who caught him on tape in "The Documentary".

 Gaffney appeared sporadically throughout the remainder of the series working under Colonel George Barnfather.
 In Seasons 6 and 7, he assumes a largely subsidiary role as unit commander and is no longer directly antagonistic toward Giardello.
-His most prominent (and naturally, obnoxious) appearance in S6 comes when Meldrick Lewis is allowed to return to duty after being suspended for punching Georgia Rae Mahoney, thanks largely to Al Giardello's strong political position and willingess to use some his credit to help Lewis; Gaffney (who it's implied knows Lewis has been undertaking covert actions that have started a deadly civil war inside the Mahoney organization) tells Lewis that he'd offer him a transfer out of his unit if he was boss, and Lewis happily retorts "if you were my boss, I'd take it (the transfer out)".
+His most prominent (and naturally, obnoxious) appearance in S6 comes when Meldrick Lewis is allowed to return to duty after being suspended for punching Georgia Rae Mahoney, thanks largely to Al Giardello's strong political position and willingness to use some his credit to help Lewis; Gaffney (who it's implied knows Lewis has been undertaking covert actions that have started a deadly civil war inside the Mahoney organization) tells Lewis that he'd offer him a transfer out of his unit if he was boss, and Lewis happily retorts "if you were my boss, I'd take it (the transfer out)".
 In Season 7, he attempts to bait Gee's son, FBI agent Mike Giardello, into turning against his father.
 Gaffney was later shown to be upset over his son's discovery of Homicide detective Tim Bayliss's website.
 Gaffney came to Giardello requesting that Bayliss shut down the website which promoted bisexuality and Buddhism amongst other things or be subject to disciplinary action.
 This marked his last major appearance as an antagonist in the series.